-Warming and comforting recipes with rich, earthy flavors are my favorite kind of recipes for this time of year.
+Warming and comforting recipes with rich, earthy flavors are my favorite kinds of recipes for this time of year.

-I love to gather up a bowl-full of very simple ingredients, a large skillet or pan to prepare everything in, and then serve the finished recipe in a very rustic and “family-style” way, straight from that same skillet with only a few accouterments to accompany it.
+I love to gather together just a bowl-full of simple, earthy ingredients, a large skillet or pan to prepare everything in, and then serve the finished recipe in a very rustic and “family-style” way, straight from that same skillet with only a few accouterments to accompany it.

-Enter this creamy and velvety mushroom stroganoff, kissed with a touch of rich sour cream, and wonderfully infused with a sprinkle of fresh, fragrant thyme as a finisher.
+Enter this creamy and velvety mushroom stroganoff recipe, kissed with a touch of rich sour cream, and wonderfully infused with a sprinkle of fresh and fragrant thyme leaves as a finisher.

 This dish, which happens to be vegetarian, is beautifully filling and “meaty” just as it as, without the addition of any meat.

 It's a delicious and cozy meal when something flavorful and comforting is what you crave, or perhaps something a little on the lighter side, even quick and easy to prepare.